Helpful Tips for RVers

 Mice inside your RV are not only messy, but destructive as well.
 The most common entry point is where your water hose comes into the basement through a standard 4-inch hole.
 To block this entry, buy a cover that is designed to fit the hole.
 Then hacksaw out a section just large enough to accommodate your hose.
 Finally, with a scissors cut a piece of SOS scouring pad large enough to fill the hole around the hose.
 Mice will chew on cheese, electrical wires, and plastic water lines, but not on soapy steel wool.

 Listen up … not a creature is stirring, not even a mouse!

 7. Towel racks

 Most RV’s seem to have a limited number of kitchen towel racks.
 No worries: if you have drawers with handles on them, you have potential towel racks.
 Drawer handles are often not suitable for hanging dish or hand towels because they are too close to the outside of the drawer.
 A simple solution is to insert plastic spacer washers (from ½ to 1 inch) between the handle and the outside of the drawer and replace the screws with longer ones.
 Most hardware stores carry spacer washers and “break-away” screws that can be broken off at appropriate lengths to accommodate the washers.
-Not only will these handles provide racks to hang towels, they will hold damp towels away from the wood cabinetry, allowing them to dry more readily.
+Not only will these handles provide racks to hang towels, but they’ll also hold damp towels away from the wood cabinetry, allowing them to dry more readily.